 - The right to participate in the IAG election process both as a nominator and a nominee.

-- The membership fee per annum is set by the Executive Committee.
-In setting the fee the Execu- tive Committee will consider a recommendation from the Secretary General.
+(e) The membership fee per annum is set by the IAG Executive Committee.

-- In individual cases, the Secretary General may consider a discount or full remission of member- ship fees on application by the member.
+(f) In individual cases, the Secretary General may consider a discount or full remission of membership fees on application by the member.

-- Where a member provides a donation in excess of the membership fee, the excess shall be assigned to the IAG Fund in support of young scientists.
+(g) Where a member provides a donation in excess of the membership fee, the excess shall be assigned to the IAG Fund.

 22. Honorary Officers, Fellows

-- The Executive Committee may appoint a merited past President as Honorary President or a merited Secretary General as Honorary Secretary General.
+(a) The IAG Executive Committee may appoint a merited past IAG President as Honorary President or a merited IAG Secretary General as Honorary Secretary General.

-- The Executive Committee may appoint past officers of the Association as Fellows.
+(b) The IAG Executive Committee may appoint past officers of the IAG as Fellows.

-The Executive Committee may establish a fund (IAG Fund) for supporting specific IAG activities as defined in the IAG Fund Rules, to be published in the Geodesist's Handbook in accordance with Bylaw 19(d).
-The fund is under the direct responsibility of the President; the fund's resources are administered by the Secretary General.
+The IAG Executive Committee may establish an IAG Fund for supporting specific IAG activities as defined in the IAG Fund Rules, published in the Geodesist's Handbook.
+The Fund is under the direct responsibility of the President.
+The Fund's resources are administered by the Secretary General.

 25. Administration of the IAG General Assemblies

-- The IAG General Assembly will be held at the same time and the same place as the International Union of Geodesy and Geophysics (IUGG) General Assembly.
+(a) The IAG General Assembly will be held at the same time and at the same place as the International Union of Geodesy and Geophysics (IUGG) General Assembly.

-(b) Before any IAG General Assembly, the Bureau of the Association shall prepare detailed agendas for the Council meetings, Executive Committee meetings, the opening and the closing sessions.
+(b) Before any IAG General Assembly, the IAG Bureau shall prepare detailed agendas for the IAG Council meetings, IAG Executive Committee meetings, and the opening and closing sessions.

-- The Executive Committee shall draw up the agenda for the scientific program.
-Joint Symposia covering topics of interest to two or more Associations within the Union may be arranged.
+(c) The IAG Executive Committee shall prepare the agenda for the scientific program.
+Joint Symposia covering topics of interest to two or more IUGG Associations may be arranged.

-- The agendas developed according to (b) and (c) above are sent to the member countries and to all the officers of the Association so as to reach them at least two months prior to the IAG General Assembly.
-In principle, only matters on the agenda may be considered during the sessions, unless a decision to do otherwise is passed by a two-thirds majority in the Council concerning the agenda of the Council meeting.
+(d) The agendas developed according to (b) and (c) above are sent to the member countries and to all officers of the Association so as to reach them at least two months prior to the IAG General Assembly.
+In principle, only matters on the agenda may be considered during the sessions, unless a decision to do otherwise is passed by a two-thirds majority of the IAG Council.

-- At each IAG General Assembly, the President shall present a detailed report on the scientific work of the Association during his/her tenure.
-The Secretary General shall present a detailed report on the administrative work and on the finances of the Association for the same period.
-The President and Secretary General should include in their reports, proposals for work to be undertaken during the coming period, within the limits of expected resources.
+(e) At each IAG General Assembly, the IAG President shall present a report on the scientific work of the Association during their tenure.
+The IAG Secretary General shall present a report on the administrative work and on the finances of the Association for the same period.
+The President and Secretary General should include in their reports proposals for work to be undertaken during the coming period, within the limits of expected resources.
 These reports shall be published in "The Geodesist's Handbook".

-- At each IAG General Assembly, the work of each Commission, each Inter-commission Committee, each Service, the Global Geodetic Observing System, the Communication and Outreach Branch, and each IAG Project shall be reported by its President / Chair.
-IAG Representatives to other scientific bodies report to the Executive Committee.
+(f) At each IAG General Assembly, the work of each Commission, each Inter-commission Committee, each Service, the Global Geodetic Observing System, the Communication and Outreach Branch, and each IAG Project shall be reported on by its President or Chair.
+IAG Representatives to other scientific bodies shall report to the IAG Executive Committee.

 26. Scientific Meetings